 - A student may not begin work until the first date of approved OPT as shown on their Employment Authorization Document (EAD, Form I-766).

+Please review the general information on OPT application process handout.
 Students seeking to apply for Optional Practical Training should make an appointment with the International Student & Scholar Adviser.

 Curricular Practical Training (CPT) is temporary authorization for practical training directly related to your major field of study, whether paid or unpaid.
 CPT authorization may be part-time (20 hours or less weekly) or full-time (more than 20 hours weekly), and may take place when class is in session as well as during academic breaks.

 In order to be eligible to apply for CPT, F-1 students must: